charmplusplus/charm4py/docs/performance.rst

 In many cases a remote method invocation results in serialization of the arguments into a message that is sent to a remote process.
 Serialization is also referred to as *pickling*.
-Pickling can account for much of the overhead of the CharmPy runtime.
+Pickling can account for much of the overhead of the Charm4py runtime.
 Fastest serialization is obtained with the C implementation of the ``pickle`` module (only available in CPython).